 Did you ever see a guy wearing a black t-shirt with white text “I am a web developer, are you my next client”? not yet? okay, we probably have never met.

-This exactly what am I doing.
-Finding the most valuable conferences and gatherings, especially the ones that connected to my line of work and going there for one sole purpose of getting those corporate clients. btw, with that exact shirt, I won the heart of my biggest client.
+This exactly what I was doing.
+Finding the most valuable conferences and gatherings, especially the ones that are trying to promote businesses or the ones connected to my line of work and going there for one sole purpose of getting those corporate clients. btw, with that exact shirt, I won the heart of my biggest client.

 This is the hardest way of them all.
 Actually going out and speaking to people, can be hard, in particular for freelancers like us, that sitting the most of the day in front of a computer screen.
 But trust me on this, it is worth it.
 My biggest client that I mentioned earlier, is still with me.